figital/sand-dollar/README.markdown

-#Markdown Test

-##A second level markdown test

-here's the readme file.
+#sand-dollar

+anti-frameworky boilerplatishness

-just putting some reusable logic into git hub for easy pull.
+just putting some generic reusable logic into git hub for easy pull.

 this is about as frameworky as i'll like it.